Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after your meal to help lower blood sugar levels more effectively.
+Engage in light physical activity, like a short walk, after your meal to help manage glucose levels.

 healthspan-mbl